revalgovender/cv/README.md

 - Created detailed charts and dashboards in Grafana for monitoring application performance.
 - Cross-functional Team Collaboration: Worked with cross-functional teams, including product managers and designers, to design, implement, and maintain features

-### Software Engineer, GForces (Automotive)

-*Nov 2017 - Aug 2019 (1y 10m), Hybrid*

-- Main project was breaking down a legacy monolithic application into Python microservices using the Strangler pattern and migrating to AWS Lambda infrastructure.
-- Worked with multiple data providers like Cap HPI and Auto Trader to integrate their APIs into our products.
-- Collaborated in Agile teams on various products, including a notable Angular application project utilizing Redux for online vehicle purchasing.
-- Maintained and developed new features for the legacy monolith application while adapting to changes and collaborating with test engineers and DevOps.
-- Organized Developer Community of Practice sessions across multiple of regions.

 ### Tutorial Creator, StudyStream+ (YouTube)